 Motivated by the advances in FinTech and cloud technology, the banking industry is adopting cloud to improve:

 - Customer experience

-The fear of the unknown – The all-in perception and assumption of complete restructure along with misperceptions about the cloud hindered the transition.
+The fear of the unknown – The all-in perception, assumption of complete restructure, and misperceptions about the cloud hindered the transition.

 Not that secure – Belief in the security of on-premises data store points and distrust in cloud systems’ ability to data protection also added to the slow adoption.

 Resource management – Allocation of leadership, operational and IT resources required planning and investment making it a tough process.

 Operational infrastructure – Legacy old systems and processes caused trouble.

 How is the banking sector overcoming cloud adoption challenges?